This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 - other information that is helpful to data subjects.

-In addition, in the case of a data breach, the PPC ordinance requires that a handling operator notify data subjects whose personal data is compromised.
+In addition, in the case of a data breach subject to the mandatory reporting, the 2020 Amendment requires that a handling operator notify data subjects whose personal data is compromised.
 However, this notification obligation does not apply when it is difficult to inform data subjects – necessary alternative actions, such as a public announcement, can be taken to protect data subjects’ rights and interests.

 Private redress options for unauthorised cyberactivity